 Embodied Yoga Anatomy Physiology

-It involves teaching Anatomy and Physiology through guided sensory experiences to let you learn about your body from the inside-out.
+Anatomy and Physiology is taught through guided sensory experiences inviting you to learn about your body from the inside-out.

-It teaches you about the internal workings of the body through physical explorations: These movement experiences will let you connect with the structures you’re learning about in a richer context than from books alone.
+You will learn about the internal workings of the body through physical explorations: These movement experiences will let you connect with the structures you’re experiencing in a richer context than from books alone.

 You will journey through the nervous system, the core (diaphragm/psoas and spine), the bones, the fascia, the muscles, and the structures that support breathing.

-We use anatomical and physiological awareness as a powerful tool to keep the body safe and the mind grounded, and as a way to hone our meditative somatic awareness as it flows deep into our own body exploring through felt sensation and discovering our own anatomy from the inside out.
+Anatomical and physiological awareness is used as a powerful tool to keep the body safe and the mind grounded, and as a way to hone our meditative somatic awareness as it flows deep into our own body exploring through felt sensation and discovering our own anatomy from the inside out.

 The Art of Teaching

-- How to teach honestly using your own practice as your inspiration and your guide for teaching
+You will be supported to teach honestly using your own practice and experiences as your inspiration and your guide for teaching

 Philip Martin – Graduate, Ibiza, May 2014 (email@example.com)